andrewleverette/rust_warp_api/README.md

 }
 ```

-Also, the database module will need to have the ability to initialize and save it's current state.
+Also, the database module will need to have the ability to initialize the data store once the server starts.

 ### Dependencies